Dagitali/.make/README.md

 the makefile.
 By convention, that target is named `all`.
 Thus, running `make` is equivalent to running `make all`.

-One particularly useful target defined in Setup's makefile is `help`, which prints to [standard output (stdout)][stdout] online help summarizing some of the makefile's other more useful targets.
+One particularly useful target defined in .make's makefile is `help`, which prints to [standard output (stdout)][stdout] online help summarizing some of the makefile's other more useful targets.
 This makefile specifies the `help` target as the `all` target's only prerequisite, meaning it is the first part of the `all` target to